gicait/Land_Cover_Prediction_using_QGIS_MOLUSCE_Plugin/manual.md

 ### 5.3 Step 3: Area Changes

-- Click on **_Update tables_** button to compute land use/cover area changes and transition probabilities table.The land use/cover area units can be expressed in raster unit, square kilometer (sq. km) and hectare (ha) as shown in below Figure.
+- Click the **_Update tables_** button to compute land use/cover area changes and the transition probabilities table.
+The Figure below shows that the land use/cover area units can be expressed in raster units, square kilometers (sq. km), and hectares (ha).

 - Generate and save the land use/cover change map by clicking the **Create_changes map_** button.